zakiqasim100/Automotive-Attribute-Price-Correlation-Analysis-AI-Project/Flask_Website/readme.txt

-Right click app.py, open in Terminal (cmd),
+open Terminal (cmd),

 run:
 python app.py

-open browser, go to localhost:5000 to see the website
+open browser, go type "localhost:5000" in the search bar to see the website